bitextor/pdf-extract/README.md

 Some PDF tools export malformed PDF content in some cases.
 For example, instead of rendering a word as a single object, a set of letters are rendered as individual objects.
 There are many exceptions that need to be handled.
 Common exceptions are handled wihtin the Java code.
 Additional custom exceptions can be handled in a JavaScript function.

 - `repairObjectSequence(<line>)` - Analyzes the line of data and merges content where needed to single words.
 The input is all objects within the line and the output is the updated line that will be merged back into the page.

+## Detecting Custom Headers and Footers
+While the position of text on a page is helpful in determining headers and footers, it is often difficult to accurately detect a header and footer across languages.
+Custom logic can be added without recompiling using the `isHeader` and `isFooter` functions.

 TODO: Provide more details and sample rules.